French Gothic stained glass windows: Northern and western France

 The Cathedrals of Amiens, Troyes, Reims and Chalons-sur-Marne in northern France were among the first to adopt the new Rayonnant window styles, alongside windows in the earlier 1200 style.
 The new windows of Troyes Cathedral in the Champagne region featured intense colors.
-The figures in the windows of the Cathedral of Chalons-sur-Marne (1240–45) detached themselves from the unified background.
-The windows of Reims Cathedral (1240–45) depicted the apostles atop edicules depicting the churches and bishops of Champagne.
+The figures in the windows of the Cathedral of Chalons-sur-Marne (1240–1245) detached themselves from the unified background.
+The windows of Reims Cathedral (1240–1245) depicted the apostles atop edicules depicting the churches and bishops of Champagne.

 In western France, the change in style came later, not beginning until 1245–1250.
 At Le Mans Cathedral, the windows became more geometric, and the figures were reduced in size.
 Between 1255 and 1260 another new tendency appeared in French windows; large panels surrounding the colored figures were filled with grisaille, or grey or white glass.
-In the south, in Clermont-Ferrand, window-makers continued to used small panes of glass of a single color, while in other cathedrals, such as Tours Cathedral, multiple colors appeared in the same pane.
+In the south, in Clermont-Ferrand, window-makers continued to use small panes of glass of a single color, while in other cathedrals, such as Tours Cathedral, multiple colors appeared in the same pane.
 Gradually, most new churches began to follow a uniform theme; the upper windows of the choir used solid colors, with the exception of the windows over the choir, where the figures were surrounded by grisaille.

 Throughout France, The figures also evolved toward the style of mannerism.
-During the period of 1255–60, The windows began to follow the style used in the royal manuscripts painted after the return from captivity of Louis IX.
+During the period of 1255–1260, The windows began to follow the style used in the royal manuscripts painted after the return from captivity of Louis IX.

 In the second part of the 13th century, the grisaille portions were animated by quadrille panes illustrating biblical stories and bordered with delicate foliage.
 The figures were presented with their heads half-turned, the figures made highly expressive gestures.
 The new lighter colors and mannerist figures influenced windows beyond France.
 The Basilique Saint-Urbain de Troyes built by Urban IV beginning in 1262 at his birthplace, was a good example of the new style.

 Forty years later, in the 14th century, with the introduction of silver stain in the Ile-de-France and Normandy, the stained glass windows ceased to be mosaics of different colors, and came much closer to paintings, with equal luminosity throughout.